AceOfSpadesOmelette/jmdict-mdx/README.md

 Step 4: Run the script and wait for it to complete.

 # What's next?
-You should have a .txt output sharing the same name as the .json input.
-This .txt file is the dictionary file.
+You should now have a .txt output file sharing the same name as the .json input.
+This .txt file serves as the dictionary file.

-You may want to provide the description for your dictionary.
-Use JMDict.info.txt as reference.
+You may want to provide a description for your dictionary using JMDict.info.txt as a reference.

-Get an MDX builder like MdxBuilder.exe to build the dictionary, with said .txt output as the dictionary and JMDict.info.txt as the description.
-Upon merging, you will get an .mdx file which is compatible to dictionary apps such as MDict.
+Use an MDX builder like MdxBuilder.exe to compile the dictionary, using the .txt output as the dictionary and JMDict.info.txt as the description.
+Upon merging, you will create an .mdx file compatible with dictionary apps such as MDict.